ler.lens_galaxy_population.optical_depth

 Sample lens redshifts conditioned on strong lensing (numerical method).

-This method computes the lens redshift distribution by numerically integrating over the velocity dispersion distribution (galaxy density distribution wrt), cross-section and differential comoving volume.
+This method computes the lens redshift distribution by numerically integrating over the velocity-dispersion number density, lensing cross-section, and differential comoving volume:

 Parameters: